JeffersonLab/jmyapi/README.md

 [javadocs](https://jeffersonlab.github.io/jmyapi/)

 ## Publishing Releases
-To publish changes to our internal ACE artifactory repo ensure you have a gradle.properties file in your ~/gradle directory with the following values:
+To publish changes to our internal ACE Artifactory repo ensure you have a gradle.properties file in your ~/gradle directory with the following values:

 ```
 artifactory_user=<user>